Jill Viner: Legacy

-While women had previously driven buses within bus depots during the Second World War, Viner was the first women to drive a bus in service in London.
+While women had previously driven buses within bus depots during the World War II, Viner was the first women to drive a bus in service in London.
 In the weeks after Viner started driving, it was reported that thirty women had applied to become bus drivers.
 Despite this, in the subsequent years hiring of female drivers was slow.
 London Transport began proactively recruiting female bus drivers in 1980, but over forty years later in 2021 it was noted that there are still relatively few female bus drivers.

+In 2023, the Tunnel Boring Machine (TBM) machine "Jill', which is delivering a new public-transport focused tunnel to link Newham to the Greenwich Peninsula in London, was named in Viner's honour.

+In 2024, a blue plaque celebrating Viner was unveiled at Cromwell Road bus station in Kingston upon Thames, as part of the Women in Bus and Coach (WiBC) initiative.
+The unveiling ceremony was hosted by Lorna Murphy, the Transport for London's Director of Buses, and Paul Sainthouse, Managing Director of Dawsongroup Bus and Coaches.
+The London Transport Museum has a copy of this plaque.

+The London Transport Museum Patrons Circle scheme has each level named after an influential figure in London’s transport history and has a "Jill Viner Patrons Circle Level" named in Viner's honour.